mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Oh that's really not necessary -"

-"I need to know more; I won't slow you down" I pleaded to him while I ran off to fetch a new pair of trousers as quickly as I could.
+"I need to know more; I won't slow you down" I plead to him while I ran off to fetch a new pair of trousers as quickly as I could.

 ---

 The late morning light was just enough for me to see while I dashed to the stable to get Laen-Laen, our Saffa.
-He was small for a Saffa, but at twelve times my own weight, he was more than enough to fit Thimlu and me.
+He was small for a Saffa, but at twelve times my own weight, he was more than enough to fit Jesse and me.

 "Laen-Laen, good morning!"

 He gave out a whoop as he woke up from his half-nap.

-"Laen-Laen, you're still asleep?"
+"You're still asleep, Laen?"

 A loud "Ooo" sound filled the room as he stood up and yawned in my face.